JAO1988/ColorHoster-JSON/README.md

 This will compile your QMK firmware with Color Hoster direct-mode support.
 You can use the [QMK Toolbox](https://qmk.fm/toolbox) GUI flashing tool or the `qmk flash` command in substition of `qmk compile` to compile and flash your keyboard from Command-Line.
 ## VIA JSON Configuration
-To expose your Direct-mode animations in VIA, update the JSON for your keyboard:
+To expose your Direct-mode animations in VIA, update the JSON file for your keyboard:

 1. Add the “Direct” Effect
 Under the "Effects" array, append a new entry in the options: